sebastianbergmann/phpunit-documentation-english/src/configuration.rst

 Possible values: ``true`` or ``false`` (default: ``false``)

-This attribute configures whether PHPUnit should mark a test as risky when it executes code that is not specified to be covered or used using an attribute in code or an annotation in a code comment.
+This attribute configures whether PHPUnit should mark a test as risky when it executes code that is not specified to be covered or used using an attribute.

 .. _appendixes.configuration.phpunit.enforceTimeLimit: